 Help creating a balance sheet

-Use the financial statement template to prepare a balance sheet.
+- Use the example in our financial statement template to create your own.

 - Ask an accountant to prepare one for you.